 - Burnt leaf tips

 - Brown spots

-Aside from monitoring possible nutrient issues, you also need to check your Gorilla Glue #4 plants for pests.
+Aside from monitoring possible nutrient issues, you must also learn how to spot and get rid of insects on weed plants.
 One of the worst infestations you can have involves aphids.
 These pale insects usually hide beneath leaves and are often difficult to spot.
 Even more concerning is how quickly they reproduce.
 If left untreated, an aphid infestation can destroy your crop in an alarmingly short period.